sshllm/sshai/README_EN.md

 ## 📄 License

-This project is licensed under a Personal Use License, allowing personal and educational use, but not commercial use.
+This project is licensed under the Apache License 2.0.
 See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments